The Herbaliser

-The Herbaliser is an English jazz hip hop group formed by Jake Wherry and Ollie Teeba in London, England during the early 1990s.
+The Herbaliser were an English jazz hip hop group formed by Jake Wherry and Ollie Teeba in London, England during the early 1990s.
 Although currently releasing on their own label and having previously been signed to !K7 Records, they were one of the best-known acts from the Ninja Tune independent record label.
 They have released 12 albums, including two DJ mixes: one for Ninja Tune's Solid Steel series and the other for Fabric's Live Mix series.
 The Herbaliser's album Same As It Never Was was their first release on !K7 Records.
 Their latest album Bring Out The Sound was released in 2018, on the BBE label.

 Jake Wherry has also recorded solo tracks as The Meateaters, released on the Parisian Big Cheese label, and has worked with The Propheteers.